xyluo25/pyufunc/paper/paper.md

     affiliation: "1" # (Multiple affiliations must be quoted)

 affiliations:
-  - name: Oak Ridge National Laboratory, United States
+  - name: Arizona State University, Tempe, AZ, United States
     index: 1
 date: 06 June 2025
 bibliography: paper.bib
 ---
 # Summary

-pyufunc [^1] aims to bring together the most commonly used utility functions from different libraries and provide them in a single, cohesive package.
+pyufunc aims to bring together the most commonly used utility functions from different libraries and provide them in a single, cohesive package.
 By consolidating utility functions from multiple sources, pyufunc simplifies the process of finding and integrating various utility libraries into your projects.
 Whether you're a seasoned developer or just starting with Python, pyufunc provides a curated collection of utilities that cater to your everyday programming needs [@mertz2015functional;@lott2018functional].

 ## Key Features